Exiled-Team/DiscordIntegration/README.md

 ## How configure the execution of game commands through Discord

+1. Open your bot `config.yml` file.
-1. Add to the `command` config, channel IDs in which commands are allowed to be used.
+2. Add to the `command` config, channel IDs in which commands are allowed to be used.

 ```yaml
 channels: